VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 > models you are using."
 > Eric Evans

-> Sometimes the process of gathering information to draw the context map
+> "Sometimes the process of gathering information to draw the context map
-> is more important than the map itself.
+> is more important than the map itself."
 > Alberto Brandolini

 A **Context Map** helps to visualize the system at a high level, showing